How to evaluate a capital investment: 5 questions to ask

 A capital investment can be a crucial step in growing your business and achieving your strategic goals.
 Or it could saddle you with soaring, unexpected costs that imperil your finances and derail your growth.

 Whether it’s machinery, equipment, real estate, vehicles, software or hardware, the success of a capital expenditure often depends on whether you adequately planned the purchase and aligned it well with your business strategy.

 Many businesses make capital investments emotionally without a thorough assessment of the opportunity.
 You could be putting your company at risk by not considering all the aspects of an investment.”

 Ask the following five questions when evaluating a capital expenditure.

 1. Is it a good strategic fit and the right timing?

 A good investment isn’t necessarily the right investment for your business.
-You should also consider its strategic fit for your business and the timing.
+You should also consider the timing and its strategic fit.

-Be sure the project fits with your company’s needs and overall strategy for the next several years.
-A nonstrategic purchase may offer a nice return, but could detract attention and resources from your core business, which may suffer.
+Be sure the project aligns with your company’s needs and overall strategy for the next several years.
+A nonstrategic purchase may offer a nice return but could detract attention and resources from your core business, which may suffer.

 Timing is another often-overlooked issue.
 Think about the current outlook for your business and industry and any potential disruptions on the horizon.